elixir-ecto/ecto/guides/Getting Started.md

 ## Creating the schema

 The schema is an Elixir representation of data from our database.
-Each schema doesn't necessarily need to be tied to a table; they can be tied to database views too.
+Schemas are commonly associated with a database table, however they can be associated with a database view as well.

 Let's create the schema within our application at `lib/friends/person.ex`: